MarcusJadhav/icp-8.0-html-css-group-project-2/README.md

 # How to Contribute  🤝

-We appreciate and welcome contributions from the community to help expand and improve this handbook.
+We appreciate and welcome contributions from the community to help expand and improve this site.
 If you wish to contribute, follow these steps:

 1. Fork this repository to your GitHub account.
 2. Implement your changes, add new content, or fix any existing issues.